GlPortal/specification/mechanics.md

 ### Tag series

 -   Paint fluids
-    -   If Elemental series’ water pouring mecanics gets implemented, can be used with paint as liquid, for storage only parts
+    -   If Elemental series’ water pouring mechanics gets implemented, can be used with paint as liquid, for storage only parts
         -   Could spice up gameplay by limiting amount of paint; but resetting involves tricky things, pick one: